 Why people hire a freelance speech writer

-Whether you thrive on public speaking or fear it, whether you are a novice or an old pro, we can write your speech.
+Whether public speaking excites you or terrifies you, whether you are a novice or an old pro, we can write your speech.

 Speakers hire ghostwriters when they are not good at writing.